Help Center

 Complete the provider sign-in

 You are redirected to Google or Microsoft to authorize the link.
-Sign in as the account you want to use.
+Sign in as the account you want to attach.

 3